christian-monch/dump-things-server/README.md

         incoming_label: "curated"
 ```
 In this example the curated area is `datamgt/curated` and the incoming area for the token `trusted-submitter-token` is `datamgt` plus the incoming zone `curated`, i.e., `datamgt/curated` which is exactly the curated area defined for `collection_1`.

+#### Migrating from `record_dir` to `sqlite`

+The command `dump-things-copy-store` can be used to copy a collection from a `record_dir` store to a `sqlite` store.
+If the source collection was manually modified outside of the service, it is recommended to run the command `dump-things-rebuild-index` on the source store before copying.
+This ensures that the index is up-to-date and all records are copied correctly.

 ### Maintenance commands